neutrinojs/neutrino/packages/webextension/README.md

 ## To Do
  - Add web-ext lint support
- - Add web-ext build to create .zip & .xpi
+ - Read manifest and only creates XPI if applications.gecko.id is present ([source](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext))
  - Read manifest to find the entries automatically
  - Avoid creating useless HTML for content scripts & background.js
  - Keep entry structure `popup/popup.js -> popup/popup.html`
  - Remove `dev/` folder when start command ends
+ - What about pages in tab
+ - What about the tests

 ## Problems
  - Copied files are not removed in ./dev if removed from ./src
  - New files in ./src don't trigger a rebuild (but are copied after a rebuild due to a modification on another file)
- - In `start` only:
+ - `start` only:
-    - Bundle files contain eval() function that can't be load
+    - Bundle files contain eval() function that can't be load (Not any more... ???)
       - For Extension Page: "content_security_policy": "script-src 'self' 'unsafe-eval'; object-src 'self'",
       - For content scripts, rely on the page CSP and can't be overwritten so most of the time won't work...
+- `build` content script is not working
-    - Lots of error in bundled files
+- Both: Lots of error in bundled files
 ```
    ReferenceError: reference to undefined property "disabled"[Learn More]  CustomizableUI.jsm:2480:5
    TypeError: cannot use 'in' operator to search for 'canGoBack' in 'browser'[Learn More]  tabbrowser.xml:2473:1